aboutcode-org/aboutcode/docs/source/aboutcode-toolkit/specification.rst

 -------------------------

-You can create extension fields by prefixing them with a short prefix to distinguish these from the standard fields.
-You should provide documentation for these extensions and create or extend existing tools to support these extensions.
-Other tools must ignore these extensions.
+You can create extension fields by prefixing them with a short prefix to distinguish these from the standard fields (but this is not necessary).

 Optional Extension fields to reference files stored in a version control system (VCS)